-Working as a hospital porter, you would usually be a part of the portering services team within the facilities department and will have contact with clinical and non-clinical staff.
-Some porters may drive an NHSScotland vehicle around a hospital's grounds.
+Hospital Porters are usually part of the portering services team within the facilities department and will have contact with clinical and non-clinical staff.
+Some Porters may drive an NHSScotland vehicle around a hospital's grounds.

-- going to different departments in response to your pager
+- going to different departments in response to a pager

 - sorting and delivering incoming mail

-- taking meals to wards or taking samples to labs
+- taking meals to the wards or taking samples to the labs

 - taking linen and equipment to the wards

 - moving furniture or removing refuse, including clinical waste